-While there are many financial benefits to joint commercial property ventures, such agreements are not without risk.
-With this in mind, it is vital that you seek independent expert advice to ensure any agreement is legally sound, and meets your individual needs and indeed those of the venture in question.
+There are many financial benefits to joint commercial property ventures, but such agreements are not without risk.
+We offer independent expert advice to ensure any agreement is legally sound and meets your needs and those of the venture in question.

 What is a joint venture in terms of commercial property investment?

 A joint venture is a business arrangement between two or more parties where each participant agrees to pool their resources with the other(s) to invest in commercial property.
 As a result, all of those involved have a right to the profits and may be liable for any costs and losses.

 Property investment, development, acquisition and funding can involve joint ventures between any number of parties.
 Such agreements may occur between property companies, developers, on and off-shore investors, land owners, or public sector bodies and funders.

 What do I need to know about company structure?